New Seekers

 On 15th April the European Community lifts trade sanctions against South Africa.

-Steve Marriott, the former lead vocalist with the Small Faces and founder of Humble Pie, dies in a fire at his home on 20th April.
+Steve Marriott, the former lead vocalist with the Small Faces and founder of Humble Pie, dies in a fire at his home on 20th April, aged 44.

 On 29th April a Category 5 tropical cyclone hits Bangladesh.
 138,000 people are killed with as many as 10 million left homeless.